graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 the `GraphQL.Types` namespace to the `GraphQL` namespace.
 You may need to add a `using GraphQL;` statement to some of your files.

+There are also several new properties of `IResolveFieldContext` that were not present on the prior `ResolveFieldContext` class, such as `RequestServices` and `RequestPath`, and the constructor of the `ResolveFieldContext` class has changed.
+Custom implementations will need to implement these additional properties.

 ### Connection Builders

 The connection builders have changed slightly.
 Please see https://graphql-dotnet.github.io/docs/getting-started/relay for current implementation details.